Small 3 mm round cabochons for gluing or setting.

 The combinations are endless, and we've come up with a few ideas for creations and types of support suitable for round cabochons.
 But above all, let your creative spirit flow and have fun!

-Now for the answer to the question on your mind:
+Now for the answer to your burning question:

 How do I attach my cabochon to a stand?